Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Definitions, method of proof and main results

 and $C_{\beta,\lambda}=C_{\beta,\lambda,\infty}$. \item We will denote

-\item For every $k\in \mathbb{N}^*$, the quantity $\gamma_{\beta,\lambda,k}$ will stand for
+\item For every $k\geq 2$, the quantity $\gamma_{\beta,\lambda,k}$ will stand for

-\item Throughout the paper, $M$ denotes the constant in Definition~\ref{def:multipoles} (multipoles); $\ve_0\in(0,1)$ is a small parameter used to restrict to dipoles of length at most $\ve_0\,\Cut$ and to interactions of range at most $C\ve_0\,\Cut$; and $p_0$ denotes the (fixed) truncation parameter of the Mayer series when $\beta\geq 4$. \end{itemize}
+\item Throughout the paper, $M$ denotes the constant in Definition~\ref{def:multipoles} (multipoles); $\ve_0\in(0,1)$ is a small parameter used to restrict to dipoles of length at most $\ve_0\,\Cut$ and to interactions of range at most $C\ve_0\,\Cut$; and $p_0$ denotes the (fixed) truncation parameter of the Mayer series when $\beta\geq 4$. \item By convention, we do not track the dependence of constants on $p_0$ and on the mollifier $\chi$ used to define $\delta_0^{(1)}$; all implicit constants may depend on these quantities. \end{itemize}